wang296/IR2015/project.md

 instructor can also help you check related work.
 Please feel free to discuss your plan with the instructor before finalizing your proposal.

-# Write a project proposal

-You are required to write a two-page proposal before you actually go in depth on a topic.
-In the proposal, you should address the following questions and include the names of all the team members as authors.
-The order among authors' names do not matter.

-* What is the problem identified in the project?
-* Why is this problem important?
-* Is there any related work?
-How different is your idea from theirs?
-* What techniques/algorithms will you use/develop to solve the problem?
-* How will you evaluate your work?
-* List your potential contributions of this work.

-Intuitively, the proposal should read like the introduction part of a regular research paper.
-Briefly state the background/motivation, what has been done, what is missing, how do you plan to solve it, how do you plan to prove the usefulness of your method, and summarize your contribution(s).

 # Work on the project